-On July 9, 2012, the Act to Amend the Immigration Control Act and Other Related Acts promulgated on July 15, 2009 was partially enforced, and a "new residency management system" was introduced.
-The system enables the Minister of Justice to keep accurate information on mid to long-term residents necessary for management of their residency.
-The residency management system introduced the following four key points: (i) issuance of residence cards to applicable mid to long-term residents corresponding to the permission pertaining to their status of residence, such as the permission for landing, permission for change of the status of residence or permission for extension of the period of stay; (ii) extension of the maximum period of stay from "3 years" to "5 years"; (iii) in principal, it is no longer mandatory for mid to long-term residents in possession of a valid passport and residence card (including alien registration certificates that are treated as residence cards) who will re-enter Japan within one year of their departure to be in possession of a re-entry permit; (iv) abolition of the alien registration system (provided that the "alien registration certificates" possessed by mid to long-term residents are treated as the "residence cards" for a prescribed period of time).
+The partial amendment of the Immigration Control Act and other laws, which was promulgated on July 15, 2009, was enforced on July 9, 2012, and a residency management system enabling the Minister of Justice to continuously keep accurate information necessary in managing the residency of foreign nationals in Japan was introduced for mid to long-term residents.
+This system introduced the following four points: (1) the issuance of a residence card to mid to long-term residents when granting permission pertaining to their stay in Japan, such as landing permission, permission for change of the status of residence and permission for extension of the period of stay; (2) extension of the maximum period of stay from three years to five years; (3) waiver of re-entry permission, in principle, for mid to long-term residents in possession of a valid passport and residence card (including registration certificates treated as a residence card), who will be re-entering Japan within one year of their departure; and (4) abolishment of the system of alien registration on the introduction of the residency management system (provided, however, that the registration certificate currently possessed by mid to long-term residents is treated as a residence card for a certain period of time).